 My blog concerns the Gothic, but also sex, metal and videogames (not quite sex, drugs and rock 'n roll, but certainly healthier).
+I'm also an atheist, and write about that in this post.
 In any case, I wanted to briefly cover these areas of interest—why they're so important to me, but also how they tie into the Gothic according to my overlapping tastes.
 If anyone's wondering what the Gothic is, here's a useful (and funny) guide; it's not totally how I view the Gothic as a mode of expression, but it's a good place for the uninitiated to start.
 Here's another.

 Who doesn't like sex?
 All kidding aside, sex is a large part of my identity as a thinker and an artist (I make videogame pinups and erotic art).
 Most of my teachers in school were women, and the women in my family—from my mother to my great grand mother—were educated.
 At a very young age I wasn't thrown into religion; I was encouraged to learn.
 I learned about feminism as an undergrad.
 From there, I began to experiment and explore; I started to meet interesting people.